-Jamie Kern Lima faced countless rejection before finally finding success with her beauty company, IT Cosmetics.
-Driven by the desire to create makeup products that would work for everyone Jamie was one of the first in the beauty industry to use real women as models.
-After growing the company for 10 years IT Cosmetics was ultimately bought by L’Oreal for 1.2 billion dollars - in cash!
+Jamie Kern Lima faced countless rejections before finally finding success with her beauty company, IT Cosmetics.
+Driven by the desire to create makeup products that would work for everyone, Jamie was one of the first leaders in the beauty industry to use real women as models.
+After growing her company for 10 years, IT Cosmetics was ultimately bought by L’Oreal for 1.2 billion dollars - in cash!

 Jamie stopped by The MomForce Podcast to talk about her battle with perfectionism and how she finally found the confidence to believe in herself!

 You sold your company to L’Oreal!
 So exciting!
 What was your journey up until that moment?